futuremarc/SensToken/README.md

 ## TO DO
-* Add tip to check metamask popup.
+* Add tip to check MetaMask popup on purchase.
-* Add tip to add contract address to metamask afterwords.
+* Add tip to add contract address into MetaMask Tokens list afterwords.
-* Detect account and network changes from MetaMask.
+* Handle account and network changes from MetaMask.
 * Write unit tests.